microtrain/bootcamp/14-Angular/05-NgUsers/01-GettingStarted.md

-# Build a CMS
+# Build a Users App

 In Angular build a basic CRUD application for managing users via the users API provided by the *mean.example.com* project.
-Name this project *ng-cms*.
+Name this project *ng-users*.

-Before just dive into code stop and think about what you already know about the application you are about to build, this will help you find a starting point.
+Before we dive in, let's stop and think about what you already know about the application you are about to build.
+This will help you find a starting point.

 ## What do I know?